 Where's the best place to get mason jars?
 We've bought them from all sorts of places, and even picked some up for free.
 This includes getting mason jars at:

+Penn State Extension says home canning jars often last about 10 to 13 years, depending on how you use and store them.
 It's also important to check your lids and rims to make sure they aren't dented, bent, or otherwise damaged.
-Misshapen lids and rims stop your jars from sealing properly.
+Misshapened lids and rims stop your jars from sealing properly.
 And this can lead to food spoilage and even damage to your pressure canner.

 Ball Mason Jar Sizes